ManeLippert/Ultimate-Desk-Shelf/README.md

 ![desk-shelf](/images/desk-shelf/Desk_Shelf_V3.png)

 I build as a summer project an desk shelf for my desk.
-It is inspirated by the [**Balolo Setup Cockpit**](https://www.balolo.de/products/setup-cockpit-large) and the desk shelf build in this [YouTube video](https://www.youtube.com/watch?v=Od2um2CjXf8&pp=ygUOZGVzayBzaGVsZiBkaXk%3D).
+It is inspired by the [**Balolo Setup Cockpit**](https://www.balolo.de/products/setup-cockpit-large) and the desk shelf build in this [YouTube video](https://www.youtube.com/watch?v=Od2um2CjXf8&pp=ygUOZGVzayBzaGVsZiBkaXk%3D).

-### Simularities
+### Similarities

 - Fully compatible with Balolo desk shelf [accessories](https://www.balolo.de/collections/setup-cockpit-accessories)
 - Placement if the speakers unter the desk shelf